Opposition to Unconstitutional and Immoral Wars is the Only Way to Respect Our Troops

 A person at that age who volunteers to serve, especially knowing they are going to war, displays character and selflessness rarely seen in men twice their age.

-Finding out that the war was fought for the wrong reasons, sold by silver tongued devils on capitol hill, is irrelevant to any moral discussion of the warrior class.
+Finding out that these people would be semt to wars fought for the wrong reasons, sold by silver tongued devils on capitol hill, should enrage us all.

 Young men like that are a national treasure.
 They form the group of natural protectors, that always seem to appear in the people’s hour of need.
 Their DNA is wired for duty.